fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 Note that videos of the test execution will be saved to <i>cypress/videos/</i>, so you should probably git ignore this directory.
 It is also possible to [turn off](https://docs.cypress.io/guides/guides/screenshots-and-videos#Videos) the making of videos.

+Tests are found in [GitHubissa](https://github.com/fullstack-hy2020/notes-e2e-cypress/).

-The frontend and the test code can be found on the [GitHub](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part5-11) branch <i>part5-11</i>.
+Final version of the frontend code can be found on the [GitHub](https://github.com/fullstack-hy2020/part2-notes-frontend/tree/part5-9) branch <i>part5-9</i>.

 </div>